DataDog/terraform-provider-datadog/docs/guides/metrics.md

 ### Metric Resource Examples

-This page lists examples of how to create different Datadog monitor types within Terraform.
+This page lists examples of how to create different Datadog metric types within Terraform.
 This list is not exhaustive and will be updated over time to provide more examples.

 ## Metric metadata